vantmet/vantmet.github.io/_drafts/VCP_Foundation_Objective_1.1:_Identify_vSphere_Architecture_and_Solutions.md

 ### Determine appropriate vSphere edition based on customer requirements

 This has been a long blog post, and if you have stuck with it to the end, well done!
 It should have served to give you the tools you need to answer the final item on this section though.
-Determining the edition required sdepends on the customer requirements.
+Determining the edition required depends on the customer requirements.
 Are they small enough that essentials with it's three host limit is suitable?
 Do they need dvSwitch and so Enterprise Plus licensing?
 If you have the rest of this post covered, this section should be a breeze.